Forever Young (Alphaville song)

-"Forever Young" is a song by German synth-pop band Alphaville released as the third single from the song's titular debut album.
+"Forever Young" is a song by German synth-pop band Alphaville, released in September 1984, by WEA, as the third single from their debut album of the same name (1984).
 The single was successful in Scandinavia and in the European German-speaking countries in the same year.
+It peaked at number 93 on the Billboard Hot 100 the following year in the United States, and number 63 in 1988.
+The accompanying music video was directed by Brian Ward and filmed in the United Kingdom.
+As of May 2026, "Forever Young" has over 1.2 billion streams on Spotify.

 The single has been covered by numerous artists.
 It also formed the basis of Jay-Z's song "Young Forever".
 "Forever Young" is written in the key of C major.

 In a 2022 interview, Alphaville lead singer Marian Gold said that it is "a great privilege" to have "Forever Young", as well as "Big in Japan", in "their luggage" when touring, and that he is grateful to be able to perform these songs.